 Power outages come at the most unexpected times.
 We might be in the middle of dinner, watching tv, getting ready in the morning, or staying at home sick, when suddenly the lights flicker and then go out.
 Voila-no power.

-Power outages are bad news for many Everett homeowners.
+Power outages are bad news for many Western Washington homeowners.
 Sometimes they last for several hours and even several days.
-Homeowners are forced to find ways to ensure that their home stay warm and cozy while their power lines are undergoing repairs.
+Homeowners are forced to find ways to ensure that their home stays warm and cozy while their power lines are undergoing repairs.

-Instead of discovering that their home does a phenomenal job of stretching their heater’s final hours, Everett families are finding that their homes are not energy efficient.
+Instead of discovering that their home does a phenomenal job of stretching their heater’s final hours, Western Washington families are finding that their homes are not energy efficient.
 Without a heater running, the house quickly becomes chilly and uncomfortable.

 Once the power is back, the system must run for several hours before moderate temperature is restored.
 Not only is this unpleasant to endure, but it also means a huge financial drain of your energy expenses.

-Many Everett homes already have insulation sandwiched between their walls, but there are two critical places where homes lack sufficient insulation: the attic and crawl space.
+Many Western Washington homes already have insulation sandwiched between their walls, but there are two critical places where homes lack sufficient insulation: the attic and crawl space.